 There is no single definition for the term patience.
 This is mainly due to the fact that each person perceives patience differently.
 However, in general, the following description is accurate:

 Those who are patient keep their cool even under the influence of stress and lack of time.
-Current desires and needs are first put in the background in favor of a long-term goal.
+The current wishes and Needs are put in the background for the time being in favor of a long-term goal.